Home Tags Fishing

 Dr María Ángeles Esteban’s group is searching for new biomarkers involved in fish immunity and welfare in farmed environments

-New images from Thomson Ecology show how far microplastics have reached into our food chain, affecting organisms on a microscopic scale
+New images from Thomson EC show how far microplastics have reached into our food chain, affecting organisms on a microscopic scale

 European MEPs have voted on a number of restrictions which could reduce intensive overfishing and improve declining fish stocks New limits will ensure fishing cannot exceed quotas recommended by scientists, ensuring fish stocks remain sustainable.
 The North-Sea Multi Annual Plan applies mainly to the North Sea around Britain, which supplies most of...

 Nearly £220,000 in fines and costs were imposed following Environment Agency investigations into waste and fishing offences in the North East last year An Environment Agency crackdown on waste and fishing offences in the North East saw more than 80 prosecutions imposed by courts over the course of 2016.
 Enforcement activity...